What To Do On Your Rest Days

 Your rest day is when you don’t do any scheduled workouts.

 Ideally, you should have one FULL rest day each week.
 Use the day to focus on yourself and spend time with family and friends.
-Lots of the BBG women make Sunday their rest day, but you can move it around to suit you.
+Sunday is a very popular choice for a rest day, but you can move it around to suit you.

 Do an active recovery session